 Department of Obstetrics and Gynaeology (Wellington Campus)

 - View more information on the Postgraduate Programmes in Women's Health website

 - Teaching staff

 - Paper Structure

-The OSCE examination for OBGY717 will take place in Wellington on Tuesday 6 December, 2022.
+The OSCE examination for OBGY717 will take place in Wellington early December 2023.
+(To be confirmed)

 - Teaching Arrangements

 The Distance Learning offering of this paper is taught remotely, but features in-person assessment.